harshkailey/kailey_harsh_FIP/README.md

 Week 3: Packages and rooms pages implementation.
 Week 4: Spa activities and reservations pages.
 Week 5: Testing, debugging, and final deployment.
-9. Maintenance and Updates
-Regularly update packages and pricing.
-Ensure SEO practices are current.
-Address feedback from user testing for future improvements.